-(I) Going concern
+(l) Going concern

 The financial statements have been prepared on a going concern basis as the trustees believe that no material uncertainties exist.
-The trustees have considered the level of funds held and the expected level of income and expenditure for 12 months from authorising these financial statements.
+The trustees have considered the level of funds held and the expected level of income and expenditure for 12 months from the date of authorising these financial statements.
 The budgeted income and expenditure is sufficient with the level of reserves for the charity to be able to continue as a going concern.